Amateur radio operator: Demographics

 Few governments maintain detailed demographic statistics of their amateur radio operator populations, aside from recording the total number of licensed operators.
 The majority of amateur radio operators worldwide reside in the United States, Japan, and the nations of East Asia, North America, and Europe.
-The top five countries by percentage of the population are Japan, Slovenia, Taiwan, South Korea and Thailand.
+The top five countries by percentage of the population are Slovenia, Japan, the United States, Canada, and Denmark.
 Only the governments of Yemen and North Korea currently prohibit their citizens from becoming amateur radio operators.
-In some countries, acquiring an amateur radio license is difficult because of the bureaucratic processes or fees that place access to a license out of reach for most citizens.
+Although not officially outlawed, it is effectively impossible to become licensed in Eritrea as well, and there are no licensed operators in Eritrea.
+There are also very few if any operators in Turkmenistan and Myanmar.
+In other countries, acquiring an amateur radio license is difficult because of the bureaucratic processes or fees that place access to a license out of reach for most citizens.
 Most nations permit foreign nationals to earn an amateur radio license, but very few amateur radio operators are licensed in multiple countries.

 Gender

 In the vast majority of countries, the population of amateur radio operators is predominantly male.
 In China, 12% of amateur radio operators are women, while approximately 15% of amateur radio operators in the United States are women.
 The Young Ladies Radio League is an international organization of female amateur radio operators.

 A male amateur radio operator can be referred to as an OM, an abbreviation used in Morse code telegraphy for "old man", regardless of the operator's age.
 A single female amateur radio operator can be referred to as a YL, from the abbreviation used for "young lady", regardless of the operator's age.
 A licensed married female is sometimes referred to as an XYL.
+The term "XYL" also often means the wife of a licensed amateur oprator, whether or not she is herself licensed.